-Total expenditure is expected to increase at an average annual rate of 4.7%, from R679.9 million in 2022/23 to R802 million in 2025/26.
-The association is set to derive 91.9% (R2.5 billion) of its revenue over the MTEF period through membership fees from municipalities.
-Revenue is expected to increase in line with expenditure.
+Despite these, total expenditure is expected to increase at an average annual rate of 5.6 per cent, from R874.2 million in 2023/24 to R1 billion in 2026/27.
+The association will use funds from additional revenue streams such as town planning services, subscription water services and outdoor advertising to limit the impact of these reductions on service delivery.
+The association is set to derive 91.1 per cent (R2.7 billion) of its revenue over the MTEF period through membership fees from municipalities.